Smith Fellows

 ➣ Are there page limits for the mentor letters, reference letters, cover letter, or applicant’s CV?
 There are no page length limits for the mentor letters, reference letters, cover letter, or CV.
 Around 2 pages tends to be typical for the letters.

 ➣ Is it acceptable to have a letter of recommendation and a mentor letter of commitment written by the same individual?
-Yes.
+Yes, however we encourage applicants to have different people write the letters so that the reviewers have broader input to consider.

 Mentor Questions: